ylab-hi/ScanNeo2/README.md

 Container for ScanNeo2.
 This container encapsulates the environment required to run ScanNeo2, making it even easier to get started.

+## Test data

+In additon, we provided test data in `.tests/integration` with configuration and resulting file that can be used to test the installation

 ## Conclusion

 ScanNeo2 provides an accessible, efficient method for predicting neoantigens.
 Its comprehensive support for multiple sources of neoantigens, along with its ease of installation and use, make it a powerful tool for researchers in the field.
 Please don't hesitate to reach out with any questions or feedback - we're always looking to improve ScanNeo2.